AutomatedIT/vagrant/talk.md

 4. Multi-machine overrides, if any.
 5. Provider-specific overrides, if any.

-Generally, settings later in the sequence will override.
+Generally, settings from Vagrantfiles later in that sequence will override settings from earlier - although there are some exceptions - for example, the network settings will simply append to each other.

 Within the Vagrantfile there can be multiple `Vagrant.configure` blocks - these are merged in the order that they're defined.